rundeck/docs/docs/learning/solutions/automated-diagnostics/automation-actions.md

 The steps for configuration differ for **Runbook Automation** and **Process Automation** (self-hosted).
 Be sure to select the correct tab below for the applicable instructions.
 :::

-:::: tabs
+::: tabs
-::: tab Runbook Automation
+@tab Runbook Automation

 ### Create a Runbook Automation API Key